PINTO0309/onnx2tf/README.md

       Default: 6

     disable_suppression_flexstridedslice: Optional[bool]
       Disables FlexStridedSlice generation suppression.

+    disable_strict_mode: Optional[bool]
+      If specified, the conversion speed is greatly accelerated because the strict accuracy correction process is skipped, but the frequency of transposition errors increases and accuracy errors are more likely to occur.
+Strict mode is enabled by default.
+      As of 2023.05.07, this is a work in progress and is an experimental feature.
+      Therefore, only some OPs are converted in strict mode for accuracy correction.

     number_of_dimensions_after_flexstridedslice_compression: Optional[int]
       Number of StridedSlice OP dimensions generated after avoiding FlexStridedSlice generation.
       Default: 5

     optimization_for_gpu_delegate: Optional[bool]
       Replace operations that do not support gpu delegate with those that do as much as possible.

     replace_argmax_to_reducemax_and_indicies_is_int64: Optional[bool]
       Replace ArgMax with a ReduceMax.
 The returned indicies are int64.